pengfei99/DataQualityAndValidation/README.md

 **Data Validation is an activity verifying whether a combination of values is a member of a set of acceptable combinations.**

 The purpose of data validation is to ensure a certain level of quality of the final data.
+Data validation can help us to verify Completeness, Uniqueness, Orderliness, Consistency, and some level of Accuracy.
+For the Auditability, Credibility, Timeliness, Relevance, Interpretability, data validation can't help you at all.

 ## 2 Data validation process